petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 Fundamentally,
 these movements are about breaking down silos and moving from large batch to small batch sizes.

+Silos exist in research between funding organizations and PIs, PIs and grad students and postdocs, and authors and referees.
+There are sometimes silos between collaborators, where for example, only one team member knows how to run the code, or has their computer setup to do so.
+SWEs avoid this problem by setting up automated pipelines and running these on 3rd party machines, usually starting from no state.

 This is analogous to climbing a ladder one small step at a time instead of taking one big jump.